-We estimate that the net proceeds from our sale of shares of our common stock in this offering will be approximately \$158.8 million, or \$183.1 million if the underwriters exercise in full their option to purchase additional shares, based on the initial public offering price of \$20.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-In addition, we estimate that the net proceeds from the concurrent private placement will be \$11.8 million, or \$13.5 million if Vertex exercises its option to purchase additional shares in full.
+We estimate that the net proceeds from our sale of shares of our common stock in this offering will be approximately \$113.7 million, or \$131.1 million if the underwriters exercise in full their option to purchase additional shares, assuming an initial public offering price of \$17.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+In addition, we estimate that the net proceeds from the concurrent private placement will be \$8.5 million, or \$9.7 million if Vertex exercises its option to purchase additional shares in full.